mist64/c64ref/kernal/kernal_dh.md

 the pointer to the top of memory.

-MEMTOP Execution
+# MEMTOP Execution FE25/FE73-FE33/FE81
-FE25/FE73-FE33/FE81

-Called by: JMP from Kernal MEMTOP vector at FF99; alternate entry at FE27/FE75 by JSR at F2B2/F377 in Close Logical File for RS- 232, JSR at F468/F527 in Open RS-232 Device; alternate entry at FE2D/FE7B by JMP at F480/F53F in Open RS-232 Device,
+**Called by**: JMP from Kernal MEMTOP vector at FF99; alternate entry at FE27/FE75 by JSR at F2B2/F377 in Close Logical File for RS- 232, JSR at F468/F527 in Open RS-232 Device; alternate entry at FE2D/FE7B by JMP at F480/F53F in Open RS-232 Device,